 Financing your treatment is a second payment option you may be able to use.
 This option is generally for use by those who cannot afford the full cost of treatment.
 Through financing, the treatment center may lower the cost of the treatment for the patient or split the payment so that the patient can pay for treatment over an extended period of time.

 Private pay is the most common and widely accepted option to pay for withdrawal treatment.
 With private pay, the cost of treatment is paid before treatment begins.
 Because of the possibly high cost of treatment, private pay can be expensive.
 There are always other alternatives to choose from if the costs appear too high.

 Paying for treatment is a necessary part of getting clean and sober.
 The expense is often worth it, though, owing to the long-term savings one makes compared to continuous drug use and the healthier lifestyle that withdrawal treatment could lead to.
-For information on treatment facilities in your area along with program costs, call 1-888-658-5242.
-This national hotline can provide you with referrals to a treatment program that best meets your needs at a price you can afford.
+For information on treatment facilities in your area along with program costs, call 1-888-935-1318Who Answers?.
+Our knowledgable staff can help you find a treatment program that best meets your needs at a price you can afford.
 It is staffed 24 hours a day, and calls are free and confidential.
 Don't let withdrawal treatment cost get in the way of your journey toward a clean and sober future.
 Find out what options are available to you straight from our hotline operators.